cloux/cloux.github.io/init/index.md

 **Recommended use cases:**

- * Personal computers with fast multi-core CPUs
+ * Fast, modern personal computers and laptops
  * Systems where low-level customization by the user is not expected
  * Systems where _speed_ or _coolness_ have higher priority than _stability_